HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/syndication/manage_synd_subs/wcm_syndication_delegated_access.md

 4. Select **New**.

-5. Enter a name of "enableSyndicationFilter".
+5. Enter a name of "enableSyndicatorFilter".

 6. Enter a value of "true"